valasek/timesheet/README.md

 ## Fixes

-- NEW RECORD
-  - IMPORTANT fix wrong from and to dates
-  - do not create new record if no consultant is selected
 - Edit records
   - do not save the value id ESC is pressed
-  - Do not call backend 2x e.g. for updateDescription

 ## Improvements business
 - Ability to lock last week